 What to wear walking up Pen y Fan

 You should prepare for walks up Pen y Fan just as thoroughly as any mountain hike, especially one you haven’t attempted before.
-A sound pair of hiking boots is of course a must, along with lots of layers.
+A sound pair of hiking boots is of course a must, along with lots of layers and your best hiking equipment.

 The weather in the Brecon Beacons can be hazardous during high winds, storms and fog.
 So, pack your rucksack accordingly with lots of warm layers and waterproofs.
 It can also get very hot in summer, so remember your sun lotion and of course, plenty of drinking water.